DariuszPorowski/github-action-gitleaks/README.md

 Any feedback on the gitleaks config for Azure `UDMSecretChecks.toml` file is welcome.
 Follow Jesse Houwing's github repo - [gitleaks-azure](https://github.com/jessehouwing/gitleaks-azure).

+Thanks to [C.J.
+May (@lawndoc)](https://github.com/lawndoc) for contributing 🤘

-Any feedback or contribution to this project is welcome.
+Any feedback or contribution to this project is welcome!

 ## How do I remove a secret from git's history?